cobianzo/gutenberg-post-lookup-component/README.md

 # Setting up playwright.

-After installing the package, the config file, and `npx playwright install`, we can run playwright, for a simple file:
+After installing the package, the config file, and `npx playwright install`, we can run playwright, for a simple file (I created a spec that checks that `true` is `true`):

 ❯ npx playwright test tests/simple.spec.ts --debug

 once tests have passed we can check.

-❯ npx playwright show-report

-Runs the server and the watching.
+❯ npm run test:e2e -- --ui  (if you want the UI console)

 # Creating a test as a npm package